Next Start Date

 When will it start and how much will it cost?

-The next cohort will commence in Autumn 2025.
-Once the dates are confirmed, there will be an induction conference, which will be confirmed during the application process.
+The next cohort will commence in November 2025.
+There will be an induction conference, which will be confirmed during the application process.
 Participants are required to attend the conference.

 Scholarships may be available for this programme.